tigerwill90/fox/README.md

     _ = c.String(http.StatusOK, "Article id: %s\n", c.Param("id"))
 })
 ````

+### Custom http.ResponseWriter Implementations
+When using custom `http.ResponseWriter` implementations, it's important to ensure that these implementations expose the
+required http interfaces.
+For HTTP/1.x requests, Fox expects the `http.ResponseWriter` to implement the `http.Flusher`,
+`http.Hijacker`, and `io.ReaderFrom` interfaces.
+For HTTP/2 requests, the `http.ResponseWriter` should implement the
+`http.Flusher` and `http.Pusher` interfaces.
+Fox will invoke these methods **without any prior assertion**.

 ## Middleware
 Middlewares can be registered globally using the `fox.WithMiddleware` option.
 The example below demonstrates how